Jesus Christ, Movie Star: A Stay-Home Film Series

 * SON OF MAN (2006)

-* The society of the times.
-Recent news and polling data to highlight issues raised.
+* The society of the times as well as ours.
+News and polling data highlight issues raised.

 Précis: Purpose of the Series